-- Use applicable lighting to support payment environments and CCTV monitoring capabilities as required.
-Ensure ATMs are well lighted and meet minimum physical requirements as defined by the appropriate regulatory mandates. - The surveillance cameras should be sited such that they record the area around the POS PED device, without actually being capable of recording any PIN number entered. - Support PCI SSC guidelines for 90-day storage of CCTV images. - Locate cameras to cover primary site entrances and facility entrances.
-Use CCTV to monitor payment lanes and locations when possible.
+- Locate cameras to cover primary site entrances and facility entrances.
+Use surveillance cameras to monitor payment lanes and locations when possible.
 Facility cameras provide a level of deterrence and a record of activity that can be used to support investigations. - Immediately examine all terminals if a camera has been moved, damaged, or if images have been blocked.
-This may be an indicator that criminals have targeted your merchant location. - Note the following: - Time stamps in case the camera was switched off for a period of time. - Any blackouts. - Any period when the CCTV image is blocked. - Any incidence when the camera is moved.
+This may be an indicator that criminals have targeted your merchant location. - Note the following: - Time stamps-in case the camera was switched off for a period of time - Any blackouts - Any period when the surveillance cameras image is blocked - Any incident when the camera is moved

-Terminal and Terminal Infrastructure Security
+Terminals and Terminal Infrastructure Security

 It is very important to fully understand the security implications of your terminal environment.
-Where you choose to locate your terminal(s) - and everything that surrounds the terminal - has an impact on how easy it is for a criminal to compromise that terminal.
+Where you choose to locate your terminal(s)-and everything that surrounds the terminal-has an impact on how easy it is for a criminal to compromise that terminal.

 Terminals and terminal infrastructure are a major investment for the merchant and should be included in any site or location security risk analysis program.
 They support the lifeblood of any business, the actual payment process.
+Breaches or security issues can result in negative press and brand damage for the merchant.

-Improvements in terminal security require significantly more time for a criminal to compromise the terminal.
-PCI SSC has recently developed new security standards for payment terminals that support POS PED, EPP and UPT (Unattended Payment Terminals).
+Improvements in terminal security requires significantly more time for a criminal to compromise the terminal.
+PCI SSC has recently developed new security standards for terminals that support POI PED, EPP, SCR, and UPT (unattended payment terminals).
 However, due to the range, age, and type of terminals in use in the market today, criminals can still target merchant locations with older and "weaker" terminals or terminal infrastructure.